Moving to Savoonga

 Have you checked Expedia?
 If you have, you realize that there is no flight offered to get to Savoonga!
 Once reaching Nome via Alaska Airlines, you will need to purchase a ticket from a local carrier to complete your trip.

 Alaska Airlines serves Nome with two flights per day, morning and evening.
 For travel to the island, the morning flight is preferable because all island flights have departed before the evening flight arrives.
 Should the evening flight be your only choice, please see the section on Nome accommodations below.

-Once you reach Nome, you will take either a Bering Air or Ravn Airlines flight to Savoonga.
-As you exit the building, both are located to the right and within easy walking distance of Alaska Airlines in Nome.
+Once you reach Nome, you will take a Bering Air flight to Savoonga.
+As you exit the building in Nome, Bering is forward and to the right and within easy walking distance of Alaska Airlines in Nome.

-Bering Air and Ravn Airlines both operate morning and afternoon flights to St. Lawrence Island and Bering offers a mid-day flight as well.
+Bering Air operates morning, midday and afternoon flight to St. Lawrence Island.
 Reservations for these flights are necessary and can be made either online or by calling the Nome branch.
-Both flights allow you to take 100# of luggage on flights (this includes your carry-on).
+You are allowed to take 100# of luggage on flights (this includes your carry-on).
 Any poundage over that level is subject to a per-pound overweight fee.
-This fee varies between airlines.
-For more information on this fee, please visit the airline websites.
-Alaska, Bering and Ravn airlines all offer points reward programs that can translate into reduced price flights, credit for shipping or free flights.
+This fee varies.
+For more information on this fee, please visit the airline website.
+Alaska, and Bering airlines all offer points reward programs that can translate into reduced price flights, credit for shipping or free flights.
 Each program offers flyers different packages, so take time to check them on on the airline websites.

 There may be times when staying in Nome will be necessary.
 Fog, wind, visibility and storms may prevent flying to the island any time of the year.
 It is a good idea to come with the ability to pay for at least a couple nights lodging and meals.